FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 >
 > *— Charles Lamanna, Corporate Vice President of Business Applications & Platforms at Microsoft*

-For more details refer to the following guides:
+For more details refer to the following articles:

 - [Why Low-Code is Better](/blog/2024/03/low-code-is-better/).
 - [Why you need a low-code platform](/blog/2024/05/why-you-need-a-low-code-platform/).